 The study looked at the prices customers paid rather than the lowest available rates.
 In competitive areas, there are opportunities for customers to pay less.
 This require customers to switch off their utility to a retail energy provider.

-This can be done very easily by typing in your zip code into a compare and switch tool and selecting a plan.
+This can be done very easily by typing in your zip code into our free Rate Comparison Tool.
 It is 100% free to switch and can be done in minutes.

 Industry officials have argued that the numbers might not capture all of the market’s nuance, such as customers’ decisions to pay more for renewable plans.
 Some renewable plans rated among the cheapest and among the most expensive plans for North Texas, according to the Texas Public Utility Commission’s March price survey.